Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

-For focal nodes under the pairwise, one-to-all, and all-to-one modes, the value field references the focal node ID; values should be positive, and a single ID can occupy more than one pair of coordinates (and more than one cell in the underlying habitat grid) if the "focal regions" option is selected.
+For focal nodes under the pairwise, one-to-all, and all-to-one modes, the value field references the focal node ID; values should be positive, and a single ID can occupy more than one pair of coordinates (and more than one cell in the underlying resistance grid) if the "focal regions" option is selected.
 For current sources, the value field references the source strength in amps.
 For grounds, the value field references either the resistance or conductance of the resistor tying each ground node to ground, depending on user choice.

 ##Include/exclude file format
-???
+???Describe format???

 ##Output resistance files